Where are you now?

-The goal is to get you to a place where you’re winning, right?
+The goal in life is to get you to a place where you’re winning, right?
 That’s what we all want.
-However, In order for there to be a winner, there has to be a loser, right?
+In order for there to be a winner, there has to be a loser.
 So who are you going to overcome?
 Who is the loser?

 The friend who puts you down?
 The coworker who constantly outperforms you?
 Maybe.
 Let’s try to visualize it.
 Say you accomplish something and end up proving them wrong and outshining them.
 Great!
 Success!
 You did it!
 Now what?
 On to the next person that you are trying to prove yourself to.

 Once you’ve proven yourself to them, do you simply move on to the next person?
 There are over 7 billion people in the world.
 Are you going to try to prove yourself to each one?
 I doubt that’s your plan, right?
 So then, why even concentrate on that one first person?

 Let’s try it a different way.

 What if I told you that you’re wasting time trying to outperform everyone around you?
 What if I told you that there’s only one person who can unlock your potential?

 There is one person in your life that will constantly push you to your next level.
 If you truly listen to this person, they will constantly drive you further and further towards your maximum potential.
 Which, by the way, can look very different to the potential of others.
 That’s what makes us powerful as humans, knowing how to maximize on our uniqueness.